mamathatqa/Airalo_task/README.md

 - cypress/package.json: Contains the dependencies for running the project.

 ## Additional Information
-Regarding the task, the ui task is automated in cypress/e2e/ui_task.cy.js and the api task is automated in cypress/e2e/api_task.cy.js

 For more detailed documentation, visit the [Cypress Documentation](https://docs.cypress.io).